Dynamic NOMA-Based Computation Offloading in Vehicular Platoons

 \section{Introduction}

 \IEEEPARstart{T}{he} Internet of Vehicles (IoV) has attracted substantial attention both in industry and academia with the objective of improving traffic efficiency and improving road safety \cite{Alam2015,Contreras2018,WZhang2017,Ning2019}, by sharing information among vehicles and roadside units (RSUs) within their coverage area.
 Typical applications include safety-related, driving-assistance and passenger entertainment services \cite{Feng2017}.
 The safety-critical tasks are mainly executed locally by the on-board unit for eliminating any queuing and communications delays as well as transmission impairments.
-By contrast, entertainment services readily tolerate some delay.
+By contrast, some applications rely on large amounts of data processing and/or require low latency.
+The specific services can include vehicular sensing \cite{Wang_J2018}, low-latency lip-synchronized video streaming \cite{Zhou_G2020}, flawless interactive gaming \cite{KZhang2017}, and other Internet-of-vehicles as well as social networking services\cite{LiWang, JieHu}.
 In a nutshell, the demands for computing resources have increased quite dramatically owing to the augmented security requirements and expectations of passengers, especially when aiming for taking into account the environmental awareness of all other vehicles in their decision-making.

-To overcome these challenges, mobile edge computing (MEC) and fog computing (FC) constitute a pair of promising design paradigms for offloading computing-intensive tasks to the edge of the mobile networks and fog nodes \cite{KZhang2017,Mao2016,Hou2016,Huang2017}.
+To overcome these challenges, mobile edge computing (MEC) and fog computing (FC) constitute a pair of promising design paradigms for offloading computing-intensive tasks to the edge of the mobile networks and fog nodes \cite{KZhang2017,Hou2016,You2017,Huang2017}.
 As a benefit of closer proximity to computing servers, the data transmission delay can be significantly reduced in MEC-aided or FC-assisted vehicular networks, which substantially improves their efficiency.
 In urban scenarios, the computing nodes are usually part of the roadside units (RSUs) \cite{Du2019,Sorkhoh2019}.
 However, it is costly to deploy lots of RSUs along all highways.
 As a design alternative, we consider vehicular platoons, which exhibit slowly varying formations \cite{Jia2016,Zeng2019}, where vehicles may offload their tasks to their platoon members having fewer or less demanding computing tasks.
 This also supports the option of formulating decisions based on the joint environmental awareness of the nodes in the platoon, taking into account the sensory information of all vehicles in it.